hsutter/gcpp/README.md

 The gcpp library is an experiment at adding tracing garbage collection as a library to the C++ toolbox.
 It provides a `gc_heap` type that encapsulates a bubble of memory containing objects accessed via `gc_ptr<T>`.

-- This library **is** opt-in, deterministic, accurate, type-safe including calling real destructors, scoped and composable including allowing multiple little separately collected `gc_heap`s, and adheres to C++'s zero-overhead abstraction principle (a.k.a. "you don't pay for what you don't use and you usually couldn't write it more efficiently by hand") -- space and time cost is always proportional to how much GC allocation your code performs, including zero cost if you never perform a GC allocation.
+- _**gcpp is**_ opt-in, deterministic, accurate, type-safe including calling real destructors, scoped and composable including allowing multiple little separately collected `gc_heap`s, and adheres to C++'s zero-overhead abstraction principle (a.k.a. "you don't pay for what you don't use and you usually couldn't write it more efficiently by hand") -- space and time cost is always proportional to how much GC allocation your code performs, including zero cost if you never perform a GC allocation.

-- This library **is not yet** attempting to be scalable or production quality.
+- _**gcpp is not yet**_ attempting to be scalable or production quality.
 The goal for now is to try out a proof of concept to validate whether the general approach and interface are right.

-- This library **will not ever** trace the whole C++ heap, incur uncontrollable or global GC pauses, add a "finalizer" concept, permit object "resurrection," be recommended as a default allocator, or replace `unique_ptr` and `shared_ptr` -- we are very happy with C++'s current lifetime model, and the aim here is only to add a fourth fallback when today's options are insufficient.
+- _**gcpp will not ever**_ trace the whole C++ heap, incur uncontrollable or global GC pauses, add a "finalizer" concept, permit object "resurrection," be recommended as a default allocator, or replace `unique_ptr` and `shared_ptr` -- we are very happy with C++'s current lifetime model, and the aim here is only to add a fourth fallback when today's options are insufficient.

 This project aims to continue C++'s long tradition of being a great language for building libraries, including specialized memory allocation libraries such as regions, arenas, pools, and allocators.

-## Two target scenarios (and a possible bonus scenario)
+## Two target use cases

-Gcpp aims to address two scenarios, in order starting with the most important.
+Gcpp aims to address two primary use cases.
+Initial work has also indicated a possible third use case to explore, but it is speculative.

-**(1) `gc_ptr` for potentially-cyclic data structures.** Automatic by-construction memory management for data structures with cycles, which cannot be expressed with fully automated lifetime using C++17 facilities only.
+### 1. gc_ptr for potentially-cyclic data structures

+The first target use case is automatic by-construction memory management for data structures with cycles, which cannot be expressed with fully automated lifetime using C++17 facilities only.

 - Encapsulated example: A `Graph` type whose `Node`s point to each other but should stay alive as long as they are transitively reachable from the enclosing `Graph` object or from some object such as a `Graph::iterator` that is handed out by the `Graph` object.